jgabaut/koliseo/README.md

 ## What is this thing? <a name = "witt"></a>

-  This is a C library for an arena allocator, whose arenas are named Koliseo.
+  This is a C library for an arena allocator, whose arenas are named `Koliseo`.
-  It offers a basic API to perform initalisation, push/pop, reset and free of a Koliseo.
+  It offers a basic API to perform initalisation, push/pop, reset and free of a `Koliseo`.

   If you compile it without defining any special macros, you will get the basic functionality.